 We encourage our adolescent and young adult patients to speak with us directly.
 Young adult patients should feel free to discuss any concerns with us that they may have about their health and their own bodies.
 We encourage discussion about health issues between patients and their parents; however, it is our policy to keep confidential any issues that our patients request us to.
 The sole exception to this confidentiality is issues that might threaten the patient’s life.

-As Cheshire Medical Center is part of the D-HH system, our providers are connected with specialists at Children's Hospital at Dartmouth-Hitchcock (CHaD).
-Whether your child attends a neurology telemedicine appointment in our offices, an outpatient virtual visit from the comfort of your home, or travels to Dartmouth-Hitchcock Medical Center for treatment, the whole medical home team will be kept informed.
+As Cheshire Medical Center is a member of the Dartmouth Health system, our providers are connected with specialists at Dartmouth Health Children's.
+Whether your child attends a neurology telemedicine appointment in our offices, an outpatient virtual visit from the comfort of your home, or travels to Dartmouth Hitchcock Medical Center for treatment, the whole medical home team will be kept informed.